F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Delegation

-The Vice President of Government Affairs and Legal Counsel and the Title IX Coordinator and Director of Institutional Equity may delegate their authority under these Procedures to a Designee.
+The Vice President of Government Affairs and Legal Counsel, the Director of Institutional Equity, or a decision-maker or appellate decision-maker may delegate their authority under these Procedures to a Designee.

 Requests for Anonymity or No Action